chichundri/Notes/InterviewQues.md

      construct a complex object through a step-by-step process.

 * Top 10 Object oriented design principles
-    1. DRY(Don't repeat yourself) - avoid uplication in code.
+    1. DRY(Don't repeat yourself) - avoid duplication in code.
     2. Encapsulate what changes - hides implementation details, helps in maintainance.
     3. Open-Closed principle - open for extension closed for modification
     4. SRP(Single Responsibility Principle) - one class should do one thing and do it well.
     5. DIP(Dependency Inversion Principle) - don't ask, let framework give to you.
-    6. Favor composition over inheritance - code reuse without cost od inflexibility.
+    6. Favor composition over inheritance - code reuse without cost of inflexibility.
     7. LSP(Liskov substitution Principle) - Subtype must be substitutable for super type.
     8. ISP(Interface Segregation Principle) - Avoid monolithic interface, reduce pain on client side
     9. Programming for interface - helps in maintainance,improves flexibility